limaon/anki-nvim-editor.nvim/development.md

 # Development Guide

-This guide explains how to develop and test the anki-nvim-editor plugin.
+This guide explains how to develop and test the anki-editor.nvim plugin.

 ## Prerequisites